neonspectra/Cataclysm-2040/README.md

 - Linux (x86_64)

 No other platforms or architectures are officially supported, but you're free to use the compilation guides written for Cataclysm: DDA to build your own binaries.
 At this time, we're not in any major package managers.

+## Releases

+Precompiled binaries of Cataclysm are released [here on GitHub](https://github.com/neonspectra/Cataclysm-2040/releases).

+At the current time of writing, I don't have automated CI set up for Cataclysm 2040, so release builds are assembled manually.
+This limits the frequency new releases can be published, but we can make use of release families to ease this lack of capacity.

+Cataclysm 2040 pre-built releases are named using the following notation:

+    Codename BuildDate   <--- The convention we use Alie     2024.1      <--- Example of an actual release version name

+This notation is designed to tell you the release family codename as well as the date that the build was assembled (which has an associated tag in this repo).

+If you build you compile your own version of Cataclysm 2040, the default version string in the Makefile is configured to name your build the following way:

+    Codename CommitHash                                   <--- The convention we use Alie     47b1d66250c6f32bdc0348316f5fc24ce0a28d8e     <--- Example of an actual self-compiled build version

+This notation is designed to tell you that your version isn't a date-tagged release, as well as telling you the release family codename and the commit hash at which you built your version.

+### Release Model

+The Cataclysm 2040 release model works based on release families.
+The purpose of grouping releases into families with unqiue codenames is to indicate binary compatibility between stable versions.
+This means that **within a given stable release family, there are no C++ changes between individual versions (only runtime changes like json and tilesets)**.
+Our release model guarantees that you can upgrade from one version within a given release family to a different version in the same family by simply copying your `data` and `gfx` folders to the new version.

+All C++ changes will be batched together in the beta release branch so that they can compiled as a bundle into a new release all at once.
+This makes it easier for less technical users to have freedom to mod their game and move around between versions within the stable release family of their choosing.

+However, there are some important caveats to our release model:
+1. The fact that you can upgrade/downgrade between versions within a release family by replacing your runtime files does **NOT** guarantee savegame compatibility between versions within a release family.
+JSON edits can and do break saves-- probably even more frequently than C++ changes do.
+2. The beta branch does **NOT** have the same guarantees of inter-version binary compatibility until it is marked stable and a new beta branch is created.

+The currently supported stable branch is **Alie**.
+The beta branch is currently **Bellamy**.

+Please understand that due to the scope and limited capacity, releases are likely to be few and far between.
+But given that there are no plans for significant overhauls or feature expansion in this project, that shouldn't be an issue for you anyway.

 ### Compiling